mff-uk/dataspecer/content/en/docs/projects/genapp.md

 toc: true
 ---

+# Introduction

+This documentation has been created to document and provide a solution overview of the Genapp tool -- data-model based application prototype generator, which has been developed as a Research Project at Faculty of Mathematics and Physics, Charles University in Prague.

+# Motivation

+To better grasp the context and motivation for this project, we briefly introduce Dataspecer -- the tool, which has been developed at the Faculty of Mathematics and Physics and is still being maintained and extended for new features.
+Dataspecer is a tool which aims to standardize the creation, modeling and management of data specifications.

 # Key Concepts and Decisions

 As stated in the previous section, the aim of this project is to design and implement a tool that can allow a user to automatically generate an application prototype based on a data specification created in Dataspecer.
 Before generating the actual application prototype code, Dataspecer data specifications were analyzed to determine the scope and range of operations to be generated.